How to Implement Lasagna Gardening This Year

 Lasagna Gardening – Perfect for Earth Friendly, Lazy Gardeners

-No, we aren’t talking about growing lasagna in your garden.
-But if you’re looking for a delicious lasagna recipe, we do recommend this one!
+No, we aren’t suggesting growing lasagna in your garden.
+But I do have a delicious lasagna recipe if you’re looking for one.
 Wouldn’t it be nice if it would grow in the garden?
 LOL.

-Instead, we’re talking about building raised beds the cheap and easy way using whatever resources you have on hand or can source locally – all without digging or tilling.
+Instead, we’re discussing building raised beds the cheap and easy way using whatever resources you have on hand or can source locally.
+The no dig method or no till method uses layers of compostable materials to create fertile soil in your vegetable garden.

-The Lasagna Gardening Method is a gardening style where you layer organic materials and do not till or dig and give the bed time to break down into fluffy, rich soil full of nutrients and less weeds.
+The Lasagna Gardening Method is a gardening style that layers organic materials.
+You do not till or dig the beds.
+Instead, give the new garden bed time to break down the organic materials into fluffy, rich soil full of nutrients and fewer weeds.

 How does Lasagna Gardening Work?

-Lasagna gardening is a no-till, no-dig gardening system.
-Using common waste materials you may have in abundance around your homestead, you create a rich garden that will grow in a seemingly effortless manner.
+Lasagna gardening is a no-till, no-dig gardening system popularized in the late 1990s by Patricia Lanza.
+Use common waste materials you may have in abundance around your homestead to create a rich garden.

-Lasagna gardening allows you to expend little energy and strength while preventing the seed bed from being disturbed.
+Lasagna gardening takes just a bit of energy to lay down the layers.
 As the materials compost or break down they turn into soft, fluffy soil which allows you to plant easily in the soil next year.

 What are Lasagna Gardening Layers?

-A lasagna garden bed is essentially a lot of layers: thick brown materials, thinner green materials, soil, and straw, with a bottom of cardboard or newspapers to keep the weeds from growing.
+A lasagna garden bed is essentially a lot of layers of materials including: thick brown materials, thinner green layers, soil, and straw, with a bottom of cardboard or newspapers to keep the weeds from growing.
 The goal is to create a rich biome full of earthworms and other beneficial creatures to help you in your garden endeavors.

-To make lasagna garden beds, use any waste and excess you may have.
+To make lasagna garden beds, use any yard waste or excess you may have.
 Simply layer them where you want your bed to be.

 Don’t have your own materials for your lasagna garden beds?
-Here’s where you may be able to find lots of mulch for free!
+Try this list of places to find lots of mulch for free!

 - Decide on the layout of your garden beds and section them off using boards, rocks, string or the like.

-- Then, lay black and white newspaper or cardboard down to kill the grass.
-Make sure to overlap it so weeds can’t get through.
+- Next, lay black and white newspaper or cardboard down to kill the grass.
+Overlap the cardboard so weeds can’t sneak through.
 Water the paper or cardboard well.

 - Top your beds with 5 inches of garden soil and come spring, you’ll be ready to plant with zero tilling!